MarkJohnson94/typing_analyser/README.md

 typing_analyser
 ===============

-Provides information such as word count, average words per minute, and peak words per minute typed.
+Simple command-line program which provides information such as word count, time and average and peak words per minute.

+Only takes input for processing when user presses enter button.

+Licence:
+Feel free to use as you like